For the Love of Gardening

 I dug the first of three holes down about 6 to 8 inches and could not get the shovel through the next layer… no rain for a few weeks didn’t help, so I filled the hole with water and let it sit while I sat and took a hydrating break before digging hole number 2.

 When the water seeped away, about 20 minutes later, the bottom of the hole was sticky mud filled with debris: asphalt (it is a boulevard, remember?); small, medium and very large stones.
 I piled that muddy mess in some bins, separate from the top layer of soil I first removed.

 I dug the hole wider and deeper than I needed, so there was space for some compost to mix in with the original soil.
-I made a mixture of some sea compost along with the original soil and layered it in the bottom of the hole.
+I don't usually add anything to the soil when I plant, but because I removed a lot of debris, I didin't have enough of the native soil to put back, so I did add compost to the original soil.

 This product is best used by sprinkling a handful of the dry powder around the inside of the planting hole.